karlseguin/http.zig/readme.md

 There are a few important things to notice.
 First, the `init` function of `ServerCtx(G, R)` takes a 3rd parameter: the global data.
 Second, our actions take a new parameter of type `G`.
 Any custom notFound handler (set via `server.notFound(...)`) or error handler(set via `server.errorHandler(errorHandler)`) must also accept this new parameter.

-Because the new parameter is first, the above can also be written as:
+Because the new parameter is first, and because of how struct methods are implemented in Zig, the above can also be written as:

 ```zig
 const Global = struct {